-To fulfil the criteria for acceptance on the course, students are required on their B.A. course to have acquired a basic introduction to the two subject areas in which they will specialise in Middle East Studies, namely:
+Students are required on their B.A. course to have acquired a basic introduction to the two subject areas in which they will specialise in Middle East Studies, namely:

-A) History and social relations (subjects and topics such as social relations (including comparative social description), historical analysis, international politics and international economics as well as political science and political structures) and

-B) Culture (subjects and topics such as history of culture, intercultural relations, cultural analysis alongside media and literature).
+- A) History and social relations (subjects and topics such as social relations (including comparative social description), historical analysis, international politics and international economics as well as political science and political structures) and - B) Culture (subjects and topics such as history of culture, intercultural relations, cultural analysis alongside media and literature).

 Within these two main areas students should have acquired a minimum of 60 ECTS (with a minimum of 10 ECTS in each area).

 A part of the ECTS requirement can be met if the areas mentioned are included in a B.A. project.

-In this regard B.A. degrees in History, English, Religion, French, Journalism, Negot and Philosophy provide direct access to the M.A. degree course.
+In this regard B.A. degrees in History, English, Religion, French, Journalism, Ethnography, Geography, Negot, Philosophy and Political Science provide direct access to the M.A. degree course.

-B.A. graduates in Media Studies and Political Science can be accepted for the course under the following conditions.
-B.A. graduates in Media Studies will be accepted for the course if they have the relevant options (and thereby fulfil the requirements) or, in the case of single subject B.A. graduates have topic of preference and a B.A. project that fulfils the requirement for a minimum of 10 ECTS in the main area of History and Social Relations.
-B.A. graduates in Political Science will be able to be accepted if they have options with culture as their content (7.5 ECTS) and a relevant B.A. project in order to ensure a minimum of 10 ECTS in the main area of Culture.
+- B.A. graduates in Media Studies can be accepted for the course under the following conditions. - B.A. graduates in Media Studies will be accepted for the course if they have the relevant options (and there by fulfill the requirements)

+or, in the case of single subject B.A. graduates, have topic of preference and a B.A. project that fulfils the requirement for a minimum of 10 ECTS in the main area of History and Social Relations.